Galuut

 Galuut (Галуут) is a sum (district) of Bayankhongor Province in southern Mongolia.
 In 2006, its population was 4,012.

 Climate

 Galuut has a subarctic climate (Köppen climate classification Dwc) with mild summers and severely cold winters.
 The average minimum temperature in January is -31.3 °C, and temperatures as low as -48 °C have been recorded.
 Most precipitation falls in the summer as rain, with some snow in the adjacent months of May and September.
 Winters are very dry.

+Administrative divisions

+The district is divided into six bags, which are: